pa2si/berlin-en-salsa/README.md

+whats done it fixes-after-refactor:

+- unified the workshop etc. files (not seperated anymore per day)
+- remove start and endTime in eventData. set the time onyl in timelineConfig.

-whats done in fixed-tt-live-banner-metadata-fix-breadcrumb-layout which is the start of this branch:
+whats done in fixed-tt-live-banner-metadata-fix-breadcrumb-layout which is the start of fixes-after-refactor:

 - full internationalization including metadata implemented
 - the routes now have a folder and share a layout.tsx with breadcrump, header and footer